GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ## 1.2 Scope
 With the analysis carried out in the RASD in mind, it appears that our system will have to deal with 3 major issues:

-  * Provide a way for the final users to access the system and services that it provides.
+  * Provide a way for the final users to access the system and its services.
   * Provide the services.
   * Handle the its resources(the cars) with care.